 Glass Cup With PP Lid and Bottom

 This 250 ml glass cup is a perfect single serving size.
 You can drink tea straight from the cup, or remove the lid and use it as a regular, plain glass.
 It is double walled so will keep your tea warm but won’t burn your fingers.
 This cup will fit most car cupholders, so you can travel with it anywhere.
-The bottom is covered with PP to prevent cracking the glass by accidently setting it down too abruptly.
-The lid is also made of PP, the sip hole is covered with a tea leaf that you can remove to drink or cover so it won’t spill.
-Use the lid on top to keep your tea warm, or you can pour out your tea into another vessel through the high quality PP lid to control your tea’s flavor.
-You can use this mug for coffee or any other hot liquids.
-Enjoy the loose tea leaves moving around inside the clear glass mug.
+The bottom is covered with PP to prevent cracking the glass by accidentally setting it down too hard.
+The lid is also made of PP, the sip hole is covered with a decorative and functional tea leaf that you can remove to drink or cover so it won’t spill.
+Use the lid on top to keep your tea warm, or you can pour out your tea into another vessel through the high quality PP lid to control your tea’s brewing time.
+You can also use this mug for coffee or any other hot liquids.
 Choose from either a brown or green lid.

-Using glass teaware allows you to enjoy your tea leaves dancing inside of your pot.
-It is very easy to check the quality of the tea and tea color, allowing you better control over infusions to match your flavor.
-Glassware cools down boiling water more quickly than porcelain and yixing, making it a great choice for beautiful high end green, yellow, white and scented tea.
-We suggest you reuse your leaves multiple times, just leave enough tea in your pot to cover your leaves before making your next infusion.
-Glass makes it very easy to tell when it is time to refill your pot.
+Using glass teaware allows you to enjoy the visual beauty of your tea as the leaves infuse.
+The clarity of the glass also makes it very easy to see the intensity of the color of the brew, which helps you control the infusion time to achieve the desired flavor.
+Glassware cools down boiling water more quickly than porcelain and yixing ware, making it a great choice for beautiful high end green, yellow, white, and scented teas.
+We suggest you reuse your leaves multiple times, leaving just enough tea in your pot to cover the leaves before making your next infusion.